Fred's ImageMagick Scripts

 ARGUMENTS:

 -s spacing ...
-SPACING specifies the horizontal (x) and vertical (y) grid offset between lines.
-Spacing must be provided as integer values.
+SPACING specifies the horizontal (x) and vertical (y) grid distance between lines.
+Spacing must be provided as non-negative integer values.
 If the second value is left off, then it will be set identical to the first.
 If only vertical lines are desired, set the horizontal (x) spacing larger than the width of the image.
 If only horizontal lines are desired, set the vertical (y) spacing larger than the height of the image.
-The default=8.
+The default=16.
 Note: if you want the bottom and/or right grid line to show, then the image dimension(s) must be a multiple of the grid spacing plus 1.

 -c color ...
 COLOR is the color of the grid lines.
 Any valid IM color specification is allowed.
 Be sure to color values in double quotes.
 The default="black".